Automatic language translation

-Reintegration home detention (RHD) allows a small number of eligible and suitable offenders to transition to electronically monitored home detention in the last six months of their non-parole period.
-This provides a structured and highly monitored step-down between prison and parole for those offenders considered both eligible and suitable for such a scheme.
+RHD allows a small number of eligible and suitable inmates to be electronically monitored under home detention for the last six months of their non-parole period.

-In circumstances where an offender is considered appropriate for release on RHD, they are required to follow strict conditions, including being electronically monitored, submitting to alcohol and drug testing and participating in rehabilitation programs, employment or community service if directed to do so by their supervising officer.
+Inmates who are granted release on RHD are subject to strict conditions including being electronically monitored 24/7, submitting to alcohol and drug testing and taking part in rehabilitation programs, employment or community service if directed to do so by their Community Corrections Officer.